Welcome to Miss Cragg’s class page.

 In PE, we have been working hard to improve our balancing skills with Mr Callaway and Miss Stubbs.
 We have been learning to perform the different types of balances, such as tension, point, mirror, counter and patch.

-We had a special visit from an artist, who has helped us create some wonderful design.
+We had a special visit from an artist, who has helped us create some wonderful work.
 They will be displayed in the corridors around school in the very near future!

 Year Group Science Experiment